 “As we learn to develop our voices in different courses or workshops, there are choices we make to alter, diminish, or lift up the voices of others.
 At EXPLO, you start to see the world as a place that gets challenged by many events, and with playful learning, we can practice our responses to those events,” Torcoletti says.

-Courses + Workshops at EXPLO
+Courses + Electives at EXPLO

-At EXPLO at Wheaton, playful learning is one of our core values.
+At EXPLO, playful learning is one of our core values.
 We see the joy and possibility that is present when a child is not inhibited by a fear of being measured, but is free to create.
 Whether it’s our Explorers creating a cardboard carnival from their own design or our Voyagers building an island nation, play in the EXPLO classroom propels students towards discovery.
 They gain a deeper understanding of the related curricular content, and metacognitively, they reflect on their own approach to learning.